awsdocs/amazon-efs-user-guide/doc_source/API_ModifyMountTargetSecurityGroups.md

 The request requires the following URI parameters\.

  ** [MountTargetId](#API_ModifyMountTargetSecurityGroups_RequestSyntax) **   <a name="efs-ModifyMountTargetSecurityGroups-request-MountTargetId"></a>
-ID of the mount target whose security groups you want to modify\.
+The ID of the mount target whose security groups you want to modify\.

 ## Request Body<a name="API_ModifyMountTargetSecurityGroups_RequestBody"></a>

 The request accepts the following data in JSON format\.

  ** [SecurityGroups](#API_ModifyMountTargetSecurityGroups_RequestSyntax) **   <a name="efs-ModifyMountTargetSecurityGroups-request-SecurityGroups"></a>
-Array of up to five VPC security group IDs\.
+An array of up to five VPC security group IDs\.
 Type: Array of strings
 Array Members: Maximum number of 5 items\.
 Required: No